aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/synopsis.rst

 ========

 ScanCode detects licenses, copyrights, package manifests and direct dependencies and more, both in source code and binary files, by scanning the files.
-This section shows and explains the
-following:
+This page introduces you to the ScanCode Toolkit Command Line Interface in the following sections:

 - Quickstart
 - Type of Options
 - Output Formats
 - Other Important Documentation

-This is a synopsis of the whole section that follows, the ScanCode Command Line Referance.

 Quickstart
 ----------

 The basic usage is::

-   path/to/scancode [OPTIONS] <OUTPUT FORMAT OPTION(s)> <input>...
+   path/to/scancode [OPTIONS] <OUTPUT FORMAT OPTION(s)> <SCAN INPUT>

 To scan the ``samples`` directory, the command will be::